ryanstull/GroovyAlgebra/README.md

 Groovy Algebra
 ================

-A simple computer algebra system, implemented in groovy
+A (very) simple computer algebra system, implemented in groovy

 You can construct different algebraic formula like so